 The African Queen (1951)

 Released the year I was born, this pairing of Humphrey Bogart (romantically linked to Lauren Bacall) and Katharine Hepburn (linked to Spencer Tracy) was still a match made in Hollywood heaven.
 In a story based on a work by C.S.
-Forester (Horatio Hornblower), Hepburn, as the spinster sister of a missionary, is stranded in Africa just when the Nazis are trying to push out into British-held colonies.
+Forester (Horatio Hornblower), Hepburn, as the spinster sister of a missionary, is stranded in Africa just when the Germans are trying to push out into British-held colonies as part of the action in the Great War.
 Bogart is a crusty old riverboat pilot who undertakes her rescue, and they fall in love in a heartbreakingly sweet love story.
 As far as I'm concerned, Casablanca is cold grits compared to this beautiful movie.

 All of Me (1984)

 Arguably, this is Steve Martin's best acting performance, as he plays a man whose body is half-inhabited by a dead rich woman (Lily Tomlin) who is trying to transfer her soul into a new body so she can live on past death.
 It's easy to forget that most of Lily Tomlin's performance consists of Steve Martin acting as if Lily Tomlin were controlling half his body.
 It's a hilarious comedy and a moving coming-of-age story, and Carl Reiner does a brilliant job of directing.
 And don't overlook Richard Libertini as the magical Prahka Lasa, whose powers get the whole plotline rolling.